Teefa in Trouble: Plot

 Their job is made easy when they sneak into Anya's family mansion on the day of her wedding and learn that she plans to run away, and in an absurd and unexpected twist of events, she acquiesces to them to stage her kidnapping.
 The story takes several comical turns once the trio is on the run, from one place to the next, escaping Bonzo's army of guards.
 Teefa gets into "trouble" when he begins to realize he is falling in love with Anya, while she too starts to slowly get attached to Teefa.
 She follows him to Lahore, where their journey of escape winds up when a heartbroken Anya eventually comes to realize the moment of truth.
 Teefa must now make a choice between love – or money, at the cost of deceit, and decides to set things straight.
 The chase is far from over, as this time they must double-cross Butt and his goons, and Bonzo and his guards who are close behind their heels.

-Escaping Bonzo and Butt Sahab for a while, Teefa is able to help Anya get on a train, where she finds Andy.
-Once the train departs, Teefa encounters Butt Sahab and Bonzo with their goons and guards.
-During the fight, Teefa is injured and falls to the ground, unconscious.
-The group gets on the train and finds Anya, and while arguing about who she gets to go with, Teefa wakes up and fights his way across the train.
-Anya, amid the confusion, asks why a woman cannot fulfill her own wishes.
-While arguing, Sheikh Sahab, one of Butt Sahab's enemies, takes Anya hostage.
-Teefa fights his men and even takes a bullet to the shoulder to save Bonzo.
-During a series of fights and arguments, Anya falls off the train, and Teefa jumps to save her, and they fall into a lake.
-Once they reach the surface, they both admit their feelings to each other.
-After an emotional conversation, Teefa, realizing he fulfilled his purpose, seemingly succumbs to his wounds.

-In the aftermath, it is revealed that Teefa in fact did not die – merely injured himself.
-He cooks a delicious dinner, and everyone is happy – Bonzo and Butt Sahab are friends, Billu is married and Anya and Teefa are happy to be together.
-As the movie proceeds towards its ending, Teefa shows Anya a billboard that is titled "Teefay de Tikkay" (Teefa's Grilled Chicken), followed by the closing scene showing Sheikh Sahab in prison with his goons.
+Teefa, torn between love and the promise of money, decides to set things right.
+The trio faces challenges from both sides – evading Butt Sahab and Bonzo, who are determined to bring Anya back.